 How long does editing take?

-Like investment, this varies based on the size of the project.
+Like the investment, the timeframe varies based on the size of the project and what level of service you require.
 A developmental edit of a manuscript of average length may take about four weeks.
-The longer the manuscript, the greater the project duration, naturally, and the smaller the project the more quickly it goes.
+A more evaluative service could take half that time.
+The longer the manuscript and more intensive the service, the greater the project duration, naturally, and the smaller the project the more quickly it goes.

 Given our experience, we’re often booked several weeks to months in advance, but whenever work is set to begin on your project, it becomes our absolute top priority.
 (Which is another reason we don’t do sample edits.
 That’s valuable time we’d rather devote to our clients!)

 What kind of projects do you take on?

-We handle many types of fiction, poetry, memoir, and other types of nonfiction for readers ranging from children to adult.
-The whole purpose of forming The Writer’s Ally was to provide serious authors with editorial and marketing assistance no matter their book type, so chances are great that someone on our intimate but deeply experienced team has worked on a project much like yours.
+We handle many types of fiction, poetry, memoir, narrative and prescriptive nonfiction for readers ranging from children to adult.
+The whole purpose of forming The Writer’s Ally was to provide serious authors with editorial, publishing, and marketing assistance no matter their book type, so chances are great that someone on our intimate but deeply experienced team has worked on a project much like yours.

 What about shorter manuscripts?
 Or different kinds of manuscripts?

 While we typically work with full-length manuscripts, we’ve been known to edit novellas and short “lead magnet” ebooks too.
+We only do short stories, poems, and essays if they come to us as a full-length collection (a short one is okay).
 Harrison is an optioned and award-winning screenwriter, which, combined with his editorial experience, makes him uniquely adept at editing screenplays.

 Will you edit my query letter?